Relief & Reconciliation for Syria

 3. Peacebuilding relies on mutual trust.
 Trust, in return, grows with deeds more than with words.
 We are uniting moral authorities around a tangible cause: the future of the youth in need.
 They are invited to form a local Steering Committee for the establishment of a Peace Centre: a house serving as open space for young people of different communities.

-In our Peace Centres, experienced teachers, psychologists and social workers offer individual and social activities, skill training, courses and material support.
+In our Peace Centres, experienced teachers, volunteers and social workers offer individual and social activities, skill training, courses and material support.
 Peace is the overarching objective governing our work, supported by three pillars of daily activities: psychosocial support, educational support and emergency aid.

 Our work on the ground